katherinekowalski/DeepConnotation/README.md

 # Important implementation details for project milestone

+# Data
+We are using a dataset of 85,000 labelled images referenced by Q. You, J. Luo, H. Jin, and J. Yang in the paper Building a large scale dataset for image emotion recognition: The fine print and the benchmark.
+More specifically, the dataset is a folder of .CSV files, with each file containing the url to an image and a label for the following emotions: amusement, anger, awe, contentment, disgust, excitement, fear, and sadness.
+Each label indicates the most prevalent emotion in the images with an integer--1 for amusement, 2 for anger...
+In order to parse and clean this data, we wrote a script to read the file contained in the url, check to see if it is a valid image and download the image with its corresponding label.
+We resized the images to (32, 32, 3) while extracting them from the urls, because we had to fit within the constrains of what our memory was capable of.
+We then shuffled the images with their corresponding labels.
+Our script split this data 90-10-10 into train, dev, and test folders, and our labels were sorted into trainY, devY, and testY vectors, respectively.
+We decided to split the data this way in order to maximize the size of the training set, given that we have a relatively large amount of data to work with.

 ## What we have
 We currently have one model, a fractal CNN that takes an image as an input and directly outputs a classification by emotion.
 In the ipynb file I uploaded, there is a link to a paper which describes the advantages of a fractal CNN in great detail.
 Definitely look over that when writing the milestone.
 I chose to use a fractal net mainly because we don't have a ton of data, and fractal nets allow you to create very deep neural networks without losing the ability to itentity map.
 There are a lot of other advantages of fractal nets that you can find in the paper (for example, I think they might be smaller than resnets).